 It’s summer, it’s beautiful outside.
 I’ll work more on my garden and get out for more runs.
-I’ll go for a walk in High Park just because I can.
+I’ll go for a walk in the huge nearby park just because I can.
 And when I’m not doing work for my clients, I’ll work on developing my podcast and doing some creative projects I just never seem to make the time for.

 It might be exactly the recharge my creative batteries need.

 I hope you have an awesome rest of your summer!
 I’ll be back here and on social media at the end of August. 🙂

 Looking for help with your business?
 Hoping to book more clients or take your business online?
 I can help you!
 Sign up for my monthly newsletter with actionable advice on growing your health or wellness business.
 I’ll also send you a free guide on the one thing your website needs to attract new clients!